forcedotcom/sfdx-core/TEST_SETUP.md

 ## Mocking Config Files

-You can mock the contents of various config files
+You can mock the contents of various config files.

 ```typescript
 import { strictEqual } from 'assert';